All Episodes

 Time Text

-The GOP nomination influx, a very fluid situation.
+The GOP nomination in flux, a very fluid situation.

 The Democrats, well, well, well, who cares about the Democrats?

-You know, it that really is the problem.
+You know, that really is the problem.

-The Democrats have been so successful in moving the debate so far off the left wing end.
+The Democrats have been so successful in moving the debate so far off the left-wing end.

-The danger for the GOP in the last fifteen, fifteen years or so, has been following them over to the middle, and then when somebody criticizes them, say, Well, we're not as bad as the other guy.
+The danger for the GOP in the last 15 years or so has been following them over to the middle.

 So the Democrats keep drifting even ever more leftward.